Arab League states condemn Hezbollah as 'terrorist organization'

 This latest flare up between Saudi Arabia and Iran was sparked by a November 4 incident in which Iranian-supported Houthi rebels in Yemen fired a ballistic missile at Riyadh's international airport.
 Saudi Arabia subsequently accused Hezbollah and Iran as being behind the attack.
 Both have denied any involvement in the incident.
 Relations between Saudi Arabia and Iran have been rocky since the 1979 Iranian revolution.

 Saudi Arabia subsequently expressed its anger at Hezbollah, which maintains close ties with Iran.
-Saudi Minister for Gulf Affairs Thamar Sabah has warned the Lebanese they must choose "either peace, or to live within the political fold of Hezbollah."
+Saudi Minister for Gulf Affairs Thamer al-Sabhan has warned the Lebanese they must choose "either peace, or to live within the political fold of Hezbollah."

 Hariri announced his resignation as prime minister of Lebanon on November 4 from Riyadh on the Saudi-funded Al-Arabiya news network, accusing Iran of destabilizing Lebanon and the region.
 Many Lebanese, including President Michel Aoun and Hezbollah Secretary General Hassan Nasrallah, have said they believe Hariri resigned under Saudi pressure.